-Cloud based storage such as Amazon Simple Storage Service (S3) offers low cost and scalable solutions to data storage and on demand/scalable cloud computing, but also presents new challenges for data access, data containers, and data provenance.
-Cloud (object) storage is typically accessed through HTTP "range-get" requests vs. traditional disk reads, and so packaging the data into optimal independent "chunks" (see Section 5) is important for optimizing access and computation.
-Furthermore, the object store architecture allows the data to be distributed across multiple physical devices, in contrast to local contiguous storage for traditional data archives, with the data content organization often described in byte location metadata (either internal, or external "sidecar" files).
+The AWS Simple Storage Service (S3) offers scalable solutions to data storage and on-demand/scalable cloud computing, but also presents new challenges for designing data access, data containers, and tracking data provenance.
+AWS S3 is a popular example of object-based cloud storage, but the general characteristics noted in this document are applicable for object-based cloud storage from other providers as well.
+Cloud (object) storage is typically accessed through HTTP "range-get" requests in contrast to traditional disk reads, and so packaging the data into optimal independent "chunks" (see Section 5) is important for optimizing access and computation.
+Furthermore, the object store architecture allows the data to be distributed across multiple physical devices, in contrast to local contiguous storage for traditional data archives, with the data content organization often described in byte location metadata (either internally or in external "sidecar" files).
 Thus, many cloud storage "formats" are better characterized as (data) content organization schemes (see Appendix B), defined as any means for enhancing the addressing and access of elements contained in a digital object in the cloud.

-Cloud "optimized" data containers or content organization schemes are being developed to meet these emerging needs and requirements, including Cloud Optimized GeoTIFF (COG), Zarr, for-the-cloud versions of HDF5 and netCDF-4 (including NCZarr), and point-cloud data formats.
-COG, Zarr, HDF5 and netCDF4 (see Sections 3.3.1, 3.3.2 and 3.3.3, respectively) continue to remain preferred formats for raster data while irregular data are more appropriate for point cloud formats (see Section 3.3.4).
-Most of these cloud storage optimizations, although described in well-defined specifications, are still evolving with regards to their use and adaptations in cloud-based workflows, third party software support, and web services (e.g., OPeNDAP, THREDDS, OGC WCPS).
-ARCO data, where the cloud data has been prepared with complete self-describing metadata following a standard or best practice, including necessary quality and provenance information, and well defined spatial and temporal coordinate systems and variables, offer a significant advantage for reproducible science, computation optimization, and cost reduction.
+Cloud "optimized" data containers or content organization schemes that are being developed to meet the emerging cloud compute needs and requirements, include Cloud-Optimized GeoTIFF (COG), Zarr, for-the-cloud versions of HDF5 and netCDF-4 (including NCZarr), and could-optimized point-cloud data formats (see also [56] for additional background).
+COG, Zarr, HDF5 and netCDF-4 (see Sections 3.3.1, 3.3.2, and 3.3.3, respectively) continue to remain preferred formats for raster data while lidar and point-based irregular data are more appropriate for point cloud formats (see Section 3.3.4).
+These cloud storage optimizations, although described in well-defined specifications, are still advancing and growing in maturity with regard to their use and adaptations in cloud-based workflows, third party software support, and web services (e.g., OPeNDAP, THREDDS, OGC WCPS).
+However, none of these formats require in-cloud processing for scientific analysis and can work with local computer operating systems and libraries without issue once the data have been downloaded.
+ARCO data, where the cloud data has been prepared with complete self-describing metadata following a standard or best practice, including necessary quality and provenance information, and well-defined spatial and temporal coordinate systems and variables, offer a significant advantage for reproducible science, computation optimization, and cost reduction.